Helmholtz Graduate School Environmental Health

 The CPC Research School program is part of the Helmholtz Graduate School Environmental Health - HELENA, established at the Helmholtz Zentrum München - German Research Center for Environmental Health.
 CPC doctoral students therefore benefit from further support and education opportunities offered by HELENA.

 HELENA consists of three training activities: Mandatory elements, scientific training, and professional skills training.
 Graduate students can select from a wide range of courses offered by HELENA and set up their own individual curriculum.
 In addition to the training program offered by HELENA, students may also take courses and seminars offered by the universities or other graduate programs.
-These training activities can be accredited with "HELENA Equivalents" if the participation is certified by the respective institutions.
+These training activities can be accredited with "HELENA Equivalents (HE)" if the participation is certified by the respective institutions.
 HELENA Equivalents correspond to the workload of a training activity (4 hours workload will be accredited with 1 HE).